JRC1995/Abstractive-Summarization/README.md

 and then for the backward encoder (the LSTM in the backward direction that starts from the last word and encodes a word in the context of later words)

-The RNN used here, is a standard LSTM with RRA ([Residual Recurrent Attention](https://arxiv.org/abs/1709.03714))
+The RNN used here, is a standard LSTM with RRA (Recurrent Residual Attention)

+([RRA: Recurrent Residual Attention for Sequence Learning - Cheng Wang 	arXiv:1709.03714 [cs.LG]](https://arxiv.org/abs/1709.03714))

 The model will compute the weighted sum (weighted based on some trainable parameters in the attention weight matrix) of the PREVIOUS K (K is the hyperparameter mentioned before) hidden states - the weighted sum is denoted as RRA in this function.

-The last k indices of hidden_residuals will contain the last K hidden states.
+The last K indices of hidden_residuals will contain the last K hidden states.

 The RRA will influence the Hidden State calculation in LSTM.